Breast Reduction London UK

 - Significant back or neck pain

-- Rashes or fungal infection beneath the breast folds
+- Rashes or fungal infections beneath the breast folds

 - Pain from bra straps